-Triangles, circles, petals, squares, and colors — all chakra symbols reveal each energy center’s profound meaning and application.
+Triangles, circles, petals, squares, and colors—all chakra symbols reveal each energy center’s profound meaning and application.

 Apart from their intellectual description, their visual representation holds enormous transformative power.

-By merely contemplating each symbol, you can heal, open, and balance your energy centers — this is how mysteriously powerful the language of symbols can be.
+By merely contemplating each symbol, you can heal, open, and balance your energy centers—this is how mysteriously powerful the language of symbols can be.

 What Are Chakras?

-According to Anodea Judith, leading authority in the field of chakras and trainer of Mindvalley’s Chakra Healing Quest, chakras are the organizational principles for receiving, assimilating, storing, and expressing the life force energy.
+According to Anodea Judith, a leading authority in the field of chakras and trainer of Mindvalley’s Chakra Healing Quest, chakras are the organizational principles for receiving, assimilating, storing, and expressing the life force energy.

 “They are portals between your inner and outer worlds and keys to unlock your energy body,” she adds.